 With transloading, products are unloaded from trucks and transferred to rail cars (and back again, if needed).
-Depending on the product type, this can happen in a number of ways: via forklift for palletized products, by pump for liquids, or by conveyor for sand, to name a very few.
+Depending on the product type, this can happen in a number of ways, thanks to transloading equipment: via forklift for palletized products, by pump for liquids, or by conveyor for sand, to name a very few.
 Just about everything you can ship by rail can be transloaded.

 With intermodal, products are loaded into containers or trailers, which are lifted on to or off of trucks and trains.
 Unlike transloading, where products undergo a loading and unloading process, with intermodal, products stay in the same container all the way from origin to destination.

 Although transloading and intermodal processes are slightly different, they have one thing in common: they both allow shippers to access rail, even if there aren’t tracks at a shipment’s origin and/or destination.